vegantransistor/BoschSmartHome/P4/README.md

 ```

 Normally you shall see the traffic in the mitmproxy application - most of the http requests shall be answered with `200`.
+Note that if you export the environmental variable `sslkeyfile` and import it in wireshark (Edit > Preferences > Protocols > TLS > Pre-Master secret log file name) you can also see the decrypted traffic in wireshark.